hoollmanlopez1/Globalnt/README.md

 # Globalnt
 globant challenge

+# My apologize for not being able to use the GCP Free account and use an alternative Mode to develop

 The main idea is create and API using Python with Flask and connect a DB (MySQL) and host arquitecture in GCP and Containerize Aplication
 # Read a Manual Globant API to more Info